 Wood vs Petroleum Stoves

 Littlbug camp stoves burn wood or alcohol.
-Go light and gather sticks for your stove or carry alcohol for quick, convenient heat.
+Go light and gather sticks and twigs for your stove or carry alcohol for quick, convenient heat.
 You can switch between using wood and alcohol to meet your needs and still pack less weight than you would for a stove that requires refined fuel.
 Littlbug challenges the assumption that a backpacking stove has to take space in your pack.
-Littlbug Stoves unique geometry results in a remarkable size reduction when stowed for transport and the pieces nest in a fashion that permits you to wrap the stove around a sleeping pad.
+Littlbug Stoves’ unique geometry results in a remarkable size reduction when stowed for transport, and the pieces nest in a fashion that permits you to wrap the stove around a sleeping pad.

 Liquid fuel stoves range in weight from 372g to 659g (13.1oz to 1lb 7.3oz).
 For this comparison, the lightest stove was used.
 Fuel bottles are available in 11, 22, and 33 fluid ounce sizes.
 The medium size fuel bottle (22 fl oz) was used.